Healthy Homes Assessment Karamu

 Draught Stopping Karamu

-Draughts increase the likelihood of dropping temperatures within households.
-A draughty house is more expensive to heat, meaning wasting energy and increased bills.
+Draughts increase the likelihood of lower temperatures in houses.
+A cold house costs more to heat, resulting in wasted energy and increased bills.

-If you can feel external air flowing in or an unobstructed draught coming from a gap or hole and you can feel it, it’s likely to be a gap or hole that needs sealing in the way you can.
-Cracks or gaps with large gaps must be stopped permanently.
-Gaps greater than 3mm that allow air in or out from your house require to be sealed.
+If you are able to feel external air entering or a clear draught from a gap or hole, then it is likely to be a gap or hole which needs sealing in somehow.
+Large cracks and gaps should be permanently stopped.
+Gaps greater than 3mm that allow air in or out within the home require seals.
 In the case of an open fireplace is not in use, it can create draughts.
-This should be sealed from.
-Landlords and property managers are accountable for making sure such draughts are eliminated in the maximum extent imaginable.
+This should be shut off.
+Property managers and landlords are accountable for ensuring that these draughts are stopped as much as imaginable.

-There is no require to block up intentional gaps or holes which are part of the building.
-For instance, small gaps around windows and doors may be required to allow for the movement of the structure when the home is heated and cools so that they are able to be shut and opened, rather than sticking.
-We will check all doors and windows in the Healthy Homes assessment of your rental property.
+There is no need to block off gaps or holes in the construction.
+For instance, small gaps around doors and windows could be required to allow for movement of the building as the household warms and cools to allow them to be opened and closed rather instead of being stuck.
+We will inspect the windows and doors as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections